 Here it is in all its glory, the Lyra from Creoqode.
 First impressions of the device are very pleasing; the mat-black finish and curved shell bring the PSP to mind, and the ‘x y a b’ button setup twinned with the d-pad will make playing any classic Nintendo ROMs a piece of cake.
-(Check out our article on how to install ROMs if you’re new to the game).
 The Creoqode Lyra can virtually emulate pretty much any game from your childhood, reproducing titles from the classic era of yesteryear with ease.
 If you’re sick of using your android device to play your favourite SNES and PS1 games and want something far superior and 100% more stylish, then this could be the handheld for you.

 So how is this impressive device powered?
 Well, it runs using a Raspberry Pi CM3L (Compute Module 3 Lite).
 Creoqode say that this device can be a personal computer, a gaming computer and an entertainment system.
 If the Lyra lives up to this mantle, then the $250 price tag looks as though it could well be worth it.

 Give Us Some Stats About The Creoqode Lyra